jgu0453/Game/README.md

-This is a self-coded Java Platform game, the goal is to defeat every monster on each level.
+This open source project is a self-coded Java Platform game, the goal is to defeat every monster on each level.
-It is an open source project and I pulled information from many sources.
+Below I have credited the artists for in-game sprites and audio, I also pulled information from many other sources.

 Credits: